sdbondi/pg-importer/README.md

 ```

-NOTE: `--exclude-tabledata` was added because the parser has a bug that I have not had time to dig into - so just skip for now ;)
+NOTE: `--exclude-tabledata=xxxxx` was added because the parser has a bug that I have not had time to dig into - so just skip for now ;)